Meth Addiction Withdrawal Symptoms and Treatment

 Meth Abuse Disorder and Your Mental Health

 Meth abuse disorder can have a lasting impact on an individual’s mental health.
 It can worsen mental illnesses or create new ones.
-Think of severe depression and psychosis.
+Think of severe depression and psychosis from meth.
+These can become a reality all too easily for sustained meth users.

 It can also cause minor outcomes, like decreased appetite or sleep disruptions while you heal.
 The recovery process must address these to manage substance abuse recovery.